martinez877/coding-repo/map_ui/README.md

 # Map project in Java.
-Includs UI using Java Graphics
+Includs UI in Java Graphics
 Project implements a mapping program in Java.
 The program reads formatted data on the intersections and roads that make up a map.
 It then calculates the shortest path between two intersections using Dijkstra’s algorithm.
 Ultimately, the program outputs a graph with a red line highlighting the shortest route utilizing Java Graphic’s GUI.

 The output graph employs a HashMap of Strings to LinkedLists.
 The Strings represent IntersectionIDs.
 The LinkedLists store the Intersection object by keeping a reference to a node Head and a pointer to an Edge.
 Each Edge stores the Road that the Intersection is a part of as well as a pointer to the next Edge, thus forming the LinkedList.
 When Intersections are first inserted into the graph they are added to a priority queue.
 The queue finds the shortest path in optimal time.